Thomilist/dimensional-inventories/README.md

 To manage access to these and other commands, it can be useful to assign permissions for different dimensions independently.
 This can be achieved with a permissions mod such as [LuckPerms](https://modrinth.com/mod/luckperms) - see their [wiki entry for contexts](https://luckperms.net/wiki/Context).
 Expanding on the teleport example, the `essentialcommands.warp.tp` and `essentialcommands.home.tp` permissions could be granted globally, while the `essentialcommands.home.set` and  `essentialcommands.back` permission could be granted only in the creative dimension.

 Use of [Vanilla Permissions](https://modrinth.com/mod/vanilla-permissions) or [Universal Perms](https://modrinth.com/mod/universal-perms) to expose additional permission nodes may also be useful in this context.

+Adding portal support to custom dimensions using another mod alongside Dimensional Inventories may be of interest.
+An example of such a mod could be [Dimension Portal Linker](https://github.com/Encrypted-Thoughts/DimensionPortalLinker/).